schinnis/biolite/README.md

 ### Development Environment Config

-1. Install `shopify_theme` ruby gem with `gem install shopify_theme`.
-(May need sudo)
+1. Assuming you have RVM installed...

+1. cd into the root directory & `bundle install`

 1. In the Shopify Admin, go to Themes.
-Find/create your theme (Ex: *Biolite-&lt;FirstName&gt;*).
+Find/create your theme (Ex: *Dev-&lt;FirstName&gt;*).
 Click customize theme.
 In the URL bar, you can find your `theme_id`

-1. In the Shopify Admin, go to Apps -> Private Apps -> Shopify CLI to get the API Key & Password.
-As of 10/28/2014 they are:
+1. In the Shopify Admin, go to Apps -> Private Apps -> Development & Deployment to get the API Key & Password.
+As of 10/28/2014 they were:
     * **API Key**: `3f303ccf94aaf7c1ee519f40cfc46f43`
     * **Password**: `15dc54093806a300a6c76c4bda461136`
+    *

-1. In the theme directory locally, after installing the shopify_theme gem, run `theme configure <api_key> <password> biolite-2.myshopify.com <theme_id>`
+1. cd into the 'theme' directory, and run `theme configure <api_key> <password> biolite-2.myshopify.com <theme_id>`

+1. cd into the 'theme' directory, and run 'cp shopify-theme-sample.yml shopify-theme.yml'

+1. open shopify-theme.yml and change the dev_theme to your 'theme_id'

+1. cd into the 'theme' directory, and run `rake start_local_dev`

+1. run `theme watch`

-### Workflow
+### Deployment Config

-1. `shopify add biolite-2`
+1. run `shopify add biolite-2` - if not set up yet
     * **API Key**: `3f303ccf94aaf7c1ee519f40cfc46f43`
     * **Password**: `15dc54093806a300a6c76c4bda461136`
     * **Editor**: `irb`

-1. `shopify console`
-1. `ShopifyAPI::Product.count`
-1. `ShopifyAPI::Theme.where(:role => 'main')`

-The Github master will function as the HEAD for the theme master, *Biolite-Master*.
-Each developer should always first merge their changes with this repository before publishing to the main Shopify theme.

-Each user works on a "branch" which is a duplicate of the main theme, *Biolite-Master*.
-This allows each developer to run the `theme watch` command and make use of the edit-save-upload-refresh flow.
+    *

+1. update master in github (deploy will only pull from master)

+1. cd into the 'theme' directory, and run `rake deploy`

+1. verify the live site & roll back by publishing the previous deployed theme from the Shopify Admin

+### Notes

+1. Each developer works from their own branch of the master (deployed) branch.
+First merge your changes to master before deploying.

+1. Each deployed theme will be called *Deploy_2014-10-10_120105* - Rollback to a previous deploy by publishing an older deploy from the shopify Admin.

+1. To develop locally, you must have an Internet connection and run `theme watch` so your changes are uploaded to your development theme at Shopify

-To view your changes on your unpublished theme, go to Themes -> Customize -> Preview in new window.
-The URL should have this format: `http://biolite-2.myshopify.com/?design_theme_id=<theme_id>`
+1. To view your changes on your development theme, run `theme open`